grafana/grafana/docs/sources/administration/manage-organizations/_index.md

 ### Before you begin

-- Ensure that you have Grafana Server Admininstrator permissions
+- Ensure that you have Grafana Server Administrator permissions

 **To view a list of organizations:**